Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Abstract

 \section{Abstract}

 High-$z$ quasars are believed to reside in massive dark matter haloes (DMHs), suggesting that they reside in galaxy overdense regions.
 However, previous observations have shown a range of environments around them.
-The previous targets are limited to bright quasars ($M_{1450}\lesssim-25$), for which photoevaporation may hinder galaxy formation in their vicinity.
+These fields have been limited to luminous quasars ($M_{1450}\lesssim-25$), for which photoevaporation may hinder galaxy formation in their vicinity.
 Here, we present Subaru/Hyper-Suprime Cam observations of the environments of four low-luminosity quasars ($-24<M_{1450}<-22$) at $z\sim6.18$, which are expected to have a smaller photoevaporation effect.
-We detect Lyman $\alpha$ emitters (LAEs) around them with narrowband NB872 imaging, and measure the local LAE overdensity.
-One quasar (J0844$-$0132) resides in an overdense region ($\delta_\mathrm{LAE}=3.77\pm0.97$), whereas the other three fields are consistent with normal fields.
-The result is confirmed over the proximity zone of each quasar, suggesting that the diverse environment around quasars is independent of photoevaporation.
-We find no significant correlation between the LAE overdensities and the properties of host galaxies and supermassive black holes.
-Our quasars have host stellar mass measurements from JWST, allowing us to compare them with the LAE overdensity around galaxies without quasar activity with comparable stellar masses.
-We find that the LAE overdensity in the J0844$-$0132 field is stronger than that of galaxies with similar stellar mass at $z\sim6$, while the other quasar fields show a comparable LAE overdensity.
+We detect Lyman $\alpha$ emitters (LAEs) with narrowband NB872 imaging, and measure the local LAE overdensity.
+One quasar (J0844$-$0132) resides in an overdense region ($\delta_\mathrm{LAE}=1.97\pm0.40$), whereas the other three fields are consistent with no overdensity.
+These results hold over the proximity zone of each quasar, suggesting that the diverse environment around quasars is independent of photoevaporation.
+We find no significant correlation between the LAE overdensities and the characteristics of host galaxies and supermassive black holes.
+Our quasars have host stellar mass measurements from \textit{JWST}, allowing us to compare them with the LAE overdensity around galaxies without quasar activity with comparable stellar masses.
+We find that the LAE overdensity in the J0844$-$0132 field is stronger than that of galaxies with similar stellar mass at $z\sim6$.